“Immensely hard-working, is tireless, resourceful, well-prepared at all times and a delight to work with.”

 “The sort of advocate that most clients dream of instructing.”

-She has recently undertaken a number of high profile commercial disputes including Azevedo and Alvarez v Imcopa Importacao, Exportacao E Industria De Oleus Ltda and Others, concerning the legality of consent payments in corporate debt restructuring proposals; a substantial and long-running banking dispute arising out of an international commodities transaction which is currently before the Courts in Jamaica; National Housing Trust v Y P Seaton & Associates Company Limited which was an appeal before the Privy Council concerning the power of an arbitrator to award compound interest under a commercial agreement governed by Jamaican law, and a number of UK insolvency/insolvency related disputes.
+She has undertaken a number of high profile commercial disputes including Azevedo and Alvarez v Imcopa Importacao, Exportacao E Industria De Oleus Ltda and Others, concerning the legality of consent payments in corporate debt restructuring proposals; a number of disputes arising from share purchase agreements; a substantial and long-running banking dispute arising out of an international commodities transaction in Jamaica; and a number of other complex disputes involving financing and guarantees for major commercial developments.
+In 2015 she appeared in the Privy Council case of National Housing Trust v Y P Seaton & Associates Company Limited a case about the power of an arbitrator to award compound interest under a commercial agreement governed by Jamaican law.
+Karen also acts for clients in insolvency/insolvency related disputes.
+She is the immediate past chairman of the Institute of Chartered Accountants Insolvency Licensing Committee, being the first lay chairman of this important RPB for the regulation of insolvency practitioners in the UK, and in 2017 was elected as a Council Member of the UK Society of Construction Law.

-Karen was President of the Chartered Institute of Arbitrators from 2001-2002 and is recognized for her considerable experience of both domestic and international arbitration law and practice, acting as counsel or as arbitrator (the latter since 1991).
-In domestic arbitration she has experience with most domestic forms of arbitration rules and procedures.
-She has practiced in the field of international commercial arbitration (since 1987), having worked under and/or gained knowledge of the workings of the AAA, ICC, UNCITRAL, WIPO, LCIA arbitration and ADR rules and has considerable experience both of common law and civil law procedures and international arbitration law and practice.
+Karen was President of the Chartered Institute of Arbitrators from 2001-2002.
+She is a Chartered Arbitrator and is recognised for her vast experience of both domestic and international arbitration law and practice, acting as counsel or as arbitrator (the latter since 1991) in both construction and commercial disputes.
+She has practiced in the field of international commercial arbitration (since 1987), and holds a Diploma in International Commercial Arbitration.
+She has worked under and/or gained knowledge of the workings of all the principal domestic and international arbitration and ADR rules.
+She and has long experience both of common law and civil law procedures.

 “Very experienced and very approachable.”
 Chambers & Partners

-In her construction and engineering practice Karen has litigated or arbitrated disputes over a period approaching 30 years under most of the recognised standard forms of building and engineering contract and she has a particular expertise in the arbitration of disputes under the FIDIC forms of construction and engineering contract.
+In her construction and engineering practice Karen has litigated or arbitrated disputes over a period of more than 30 years under most of the recognised standard forms of building and engineering contract and she has a particular expertise in the arbitration of disputes under the FIDIC forms of construction and engineering contract.

-Karen is an accredited TECBAR adjudicator and a CEDR “super adjudicator” and has undertaken a number of adjudications.
+Karen is an accredited TECBAR adjudicator and a CEDR “super adjudicator” and has undertaken many adjudications both as counsel and adjudicator.
+She is currently a serving Council Member of the Society for Construction Law, and a Vice Chairman of the IPBA International Construction Projects Committee.

 In her professional liability practice she has advised and/or prosecuted and defended architects, engineers, surveyors, quantity surveyors, construction management professionals, accountants and solicitors.
-In addition, Karen has extensive experience of advising arbitrators and parties concerning matters of conduct and procedure in commercial arbitrations (she appeared recently in the case of Cofely Limited v Bingham and Knowles , and she has expertise in the regulation of the conduct of barristers and solicitors.
+In addition, Karen has extensive experience of advising arbitrators and parties concerning matters of conduct and procedure in commercial arbitrations (she appeared recently in the case of Cofely Limited v Bingham and Knowles ), and represents barristers, solicitors and construction professionals on professional conduct charges before regulatory tribunals.

 Chambers & Partners